ChrisDuffley/stationPlaylist/readme.md

 ## Cart Explorer

-Depending on edition, SPL Studio allows up to 96 carts to be assigned for playback.
+Depending on edition and local versus remote studio access, SPL Studio allows up to 96 carts to be assigned for playback.
 NVDA allows you to hear which cart, or jingle is assigned to these commands.

-To learn cart assignments, from SPL Studio, press Alt+NVDA+3.
+To learn cart assignments, from SPL Studio (local and Remote Studio), press Alt+NVDA+3.
 Pressing the cart command once will tell you which jingle is assigned to the command.
 Pressing the cart command twice will play the jingle.
 Press Alt+NVDA+3 to exit cart explorer.
 See the add-on guide for more information on cart explorer.

 ## Track time analysis